 - 1. General Responsibilities.
-ECOS shall be governed by an Executive Committee.
-The Executive Committee will be responsible for overall leadership and day-to-day decision making, coordination of Committees and conferences, secretarial relations, development of policy proposals for consideration by the membership, holding regular meetings with EPA leadership, and special projects including research efforts. - 2.
+ECOS shall be governed by a Board, including an Executive Committee of the Officers, and staffed by the Executive Director.
+The Board will be responsible for overall leadership and day-to-day decision making, coordination of Committees and conferences, secretarial relations, development of policy proposals for consideration by the membership, holding regular meetings with EPA leadership, and special projects including research efforts. - 2.
 Composition.
-The Executive Committee shall consist of a: - a.
-President, - b.
-Vice President, - c.
-Secretary-Treasurer, - d.
-The immediate Past President, - e.
-The Chair (or Vice Chair in the Chair's absence) of the Air, Water, Land & Materials, Compliance, Planning, and Cross-Media Committees. - f.
-The President of the Environmental Research Institute of the States (ERIS), - g.
-One at-large State representative from each of the ten EPA regions, and - h.
-One at-large representative from the non-contiguous States.
-For these purposes, Alaska shall be a part of the EPA Region 10 group of States, not a part of the non-contiguous group. - i.
-In the event a member from section g or h is not available for a function (such as a meeting, conference call, etc.) of the Executive Committee, that member, or alternatively the President, shall appoint a temporary replacement, who shall also be a member of ECOS from another State within that respective region, for that one Executive Committee function in the manner described in the following two paragraphs. - j.
-The absent member referred to in section i shall notify the Executive Director in writing with the name of the alternate at the earliest opportunity.
-This appointment takes precedence over that described in paragraph k.
+The Board shall consist of: - a.
+An Executive Committee, composed of four officers: - (1) President. - (2) Vice President, - (3) Secretary-Treasurer, - (4) Immediate Past President, - b.
+The Chair (or Vice Chair in the Chair's absence) of the Air, Water, Land & Materials, Compliance, Budget & Management, and Cross-Media Committees, - c.
+The President of the Environmental Research Institute of the States (ERIS), - d.
+Four at-large members for added diversity of perspectives on the Board. - 3.
+Individual Capacity.
+The member of the Board is the individual, not the State, and therefore, attendance by a substitute from the same State for determining a quorum and voting is not permitted; such a substitute may attend solely as an observer. - 4.
+Election and Terms of Office of Officers and At-Large Board Members. - a.
+With the exception of the immediate Past President appointment, the Officers of the Board shall be elected by the membership at the Fall Meeting of ECOS to serve a one-year term commencing upon election. - b.
+If no candidate for an Officer position receives a majority, a run-off election between the top two candidates will be conducted. - c.
+A majority vote of ECOS members is required for election. - d.
+A member who has served a one-year term, e.g., as President, Vice President, or Secretary-Treasurer, can be elected again to that

-- k.
-In the event the absent member is unable to appoint an alternate, the President shall promptly appoint an alternate with unanimous consent of the other Officers present at the Executive Committee function, and notice of such appointment shall be given immediately to the alternate.
-If unanimous consent cannot be reached among the Officers on the appointment of an alternate, then the region will not be represented at that Executive Committee function. - 1.
-The member of the Executive Committee is the individual, not the State, and therefore, attendance by a substitute from the same State for determining a quorum and voting is not permitted; such a substitute may attend solely as an observer.

-3. Election and Terms of Office of Executive Committee Members.

-- a.
-Officers - (1) The Officers of the Executive Committee shall be elected by the membership at the Fall Meeting of ECOS to serve a one-year term commencing upon election and may be re-elected to serve one additional term. - (2) If no candidate for an Officer position receives a majority, a run-off election between the top two candidates will be conducted. - (3) A majority vote of ECOS members is required for election. - (4) A member who has served two consecutive terms in the same Officer's position, e.g., as President, Vice President, or Secretary-Treasurer, cannot be elected again to that same position until he or she has been out of that office for one year. - b.
-Executive Committee - (1) Executive Committee members other than the Officers and Committee Chairs/Vice Chairs are selected by members in the geographic areas to two-year terms and may not be re-elected for a consecutive term. - (2) Rotation of States within a region on the Executive Committee is encouraged. - (3) In the event an Executive Committee position is vacated during the term of office, an election will be held to replace the remainder of that term within one month.
-In the event that a meeting of the Executive Committee is scheduled sooner than one month following a vacancy, the President, with unanimous consent of the other Officers, may select a member from the vacated region to represent it for that meeting only.
-If unanimous agreement cannot be reached then the region will not be represented. - 4.
-Responsibilities of Executive Committee Members.
-It is the responsibility of the members of this Committee to attend the meetings of the Executive Committee and participate in its business.
-In the case of the regional representatives, it is also the responsibility of the member to attend the meetings of the Executive Committee, to represent the other States in his/her region by consulting with States in the region on Executive Committee topics as appropriate and practicable, and to report to the other members of the region on actions the Executive Committee has taken and to undertake such other duties as assigned by the President.
+- same position if he or she has been out of that office for at least one year. - e.
+The at-large members shall be elected by the membership to a one-year term and may be re-elected for a second consecutive term. - 5.
+Responsibilities of Board Members.
+It is the responsibility of the members of the Board to attend the meetings of the Board and participate in its business.
+It is also the responsibility of each member to understand the perspectives of other members and States and to make every effort to support diversity and consensus-based decision-making, and to undertake such other duties as assigned by the President.

-5. Determination of a Quorum and Voting Procedures for the Executive Committee.
+6. Determination of a Quorum and Voting Procedures for the Board.